wazuh/wazuh-documentation/source/azure/activity-services/prerequisites/credentials.rst

    </wodle>

-Check the :doc:`azure-logs wodle </user-manual/reference/ossec-conf/wodle-azure-logs>` section from the ossec.conf reference page for more information about the ``<auth_path>`` and many other available parameters.
+Check the :doc:`azure-logs wodle </user-manual/reference/ossec-conf/wodle-azure-logs>` section from the ossec.conf reference page for more information about the ``<auth_path>`` and other available parameters.

 Inserting the credentials into the configuration